540 Student Conduct

 2. Uniform Administrative Procedures Act.

 b.
-In all cases involving a hearing under the UAPA contested case provisions, the President or designee shall determine, based upon the nature of the case, whether the hearing shall be before a hearing officer alone or a Hearing Committee presided over by a hearing officer.
-The President is responsible for appointing a hearing officer and/or hearing committee at the request of the Office of Student Conduct.
+In all cases involving a hearing under the UAPA contested case provisions, the President or designee shall determine, based upon the nature of the case, whether the hearing shall be before an administrative judge or a hearing officer alone or a Hearing Committee presided over by an administrative judge or a hearing officer.
+The President is responsible for appointing an administrative judge, a hearing officer and/or hearing committee at the request of the Office of Student Conduct.
 The Office of Student Conduct has the responsibility for working with the Office of the University Counsel to schedule UAPA hearings including the selection of date, time, and location as well as assisting in the scheduling of any necessary preliminary meetings.

 c.
 The case will proceed pursuant to University policy and the UAPA.

 1. A person who has served as an investigator, University Official or advocate in a student disciplinary matter may not serve as an administrative judge or hearing officer, or assist or advise an administrative judge or hearing officer in the same proceeding.

 2. A person who is subject to the supervision, direction or discretion of one who has served as investigator, University Official or advocate in a student disciplinary matter may not serve as an administrative judge or hearing officer or assist, or advise an administrative judge or hearing officer in the same proceeding.